shanx/django-extensions-shell/README.rst

 own project.
 In most projects I've been only using the `shell_plus` command and to me it feels much better to introduce a dependency on this specific code in projects then to depend on the whole Django Extensions project.

+Django Extensions Shell will loosely follow releases done by the Django Extensions Project itself.
+The version number of Django Extensions Shell will always match the release of Django Extensions.

 Requirements
 ============